05nelsonm/kmp-tor/README.md

 can express the `TorConfig.Setting.Ports.Control` setting when providing your config at startup.

 ### How to enable unix domain socket support for the `SocksPort` and `HiddenServicePort` settings:
- - Be running on Linux (or Android)
+ - Be running on Darwin or Linux (also Android)

 </details>